laviniaaaf/laviniaaaf/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F738EE&width=435&lines=Ol%C3%A1+pessoal%2C+eu+sou+Lav%C3%ADnia+%3A)" alt="Typing SVG" /></a>
 </div>

-- 👩‍💻 Cientista da Computação e residente de software em Ciência de Dados.
+- 👩‍💻 Computer Scientist and Software Resident in Data Science.
-- 🐍 Desenvolvedora backend com +1 ano de experiência profissional com Python.
+- 🐍 Backend Developer with 1+ year of professional experience in Python.
-- 🌱 Estou sempre aprendendo novas tecnologias e me mantendo atualizada no mundo da programação.
+- 🌱 Always learning new technologies and staying up to date in the programming world.
-- 🔭 Busco constantemente novos desafios e oportunidades para aplicar meus conhecimentos e evoluir como desenvolvedora.
+- 🔭 Constantly seeking new challenges and opportunities to apply my knowledge and grow as a developer.

 ## My Skills